If you are a beneficiary in an estate and are having problems getting information, this article by Lucy McPherson is for you!

 It is very important that you take steps to find out about your entitlements in an estate if you are a likely beneficiary.
 We have experienced many cases of fraudulent behaviour by executors where they have literally ‘spent the inheritance’ of their own family members.
 We strongly recommend you ensure your interests are protected against this type of potential harm by seeking independent legal advice.
 If a Court considers the executor has acted improperly, it is likely your reasonable legal costs will be recoverable from the estate or the executor personally.

-Attwood Marshall have the largest Wills & Estates department in the Gold Coast and Northern Rivers area and have lawyers who work exclusively in this area of law.
-If you are a beneficiary requiring further information in relation to your rights, we are offering an obligation free initial appointment for any new enquiries.
-Please contact our Department Manager Donna Tolley on direct line 07 5506 8241 or email [email protected] or free call 1800 621 071.
+Attwood Marshall Lawyers have the largest Wills & Estates and Estate Litigation department in Queensland and Northern Rivers districts and have lawyers who practise exclusively in this area of law.
+If you require further information in relation to your rights, we are offering an obligation free initial appointment for any new enquiries.
+Please contact our Department Manager, Amanda Heather, on direct line 07 5506 8245 or email email@example.com or free call 1800 621 071.